BeardedTek/HassPyFrigate/README.md

 # HassPyFrigate
+# *DEPRICATED*
+## https://github.com/BeardedTek-com/fEVR is the new version of this project.

 ## Python 3 CGI script for better looking notifications

-#### NOTE: I am a fairly novice Python developer.
-Any tips/tricks/additions you feel are needed are MORE than welcome.
-Please fork and submit a pull request.

 #### PRERELEASE CONDITION: This is usable, however there are definitely bugs, security vulnerabilities, and severe "hackiness" going on at this point.